lamtonylam/opkh/content/privacy.md

 ---
 This site uses 3rd party trackers that use cookies.

-- Statcounter
+- Statcounter (analytics)
-- Google Analytics
+- Google Analytics (analytics)
-- Yandex Metrika
+- Yandex Metrika (analytics)

+3rd party services that may use cookies.
+- Google Maps (maps)
+- Netlify (Back-end server)
-- Tawk.to
+- Tawk.to (chat widget)
+- Instagram embed (social media)
+- Youtube embed (social media)

+We will never sell any data to 3rd parties.
+All data is for analytical purposes only.